orycho/Intro/README.md

 When a script is passed to the interpreter it is not in interactive mode, and then will not print out the results.
 In such cases the program is expected to use library functions to produce output.
-And even in interactive mode expressions inside functions are never pritned out.
+And even in interactive mode expressions inside functions are never printed out.

 Next up: strings!
 It's always useful to concatenate strings, using string interpolation:
 <pre>